New & Used Mazda CX-9: In Depth

 GET A FREE PRICE QUOTE

-The Mazda CX-9 is a family-friendly crossover that has sportier driving dynamics and a more stylish design than many of its competitors.
-It’s one of the few remaining crossovers that can deliver a sporty driving feel and a usable third row.
+The Mazda CX-9 is a family-friendly crossover that has sportier driving dynamics and a more attractive design than many of its competitors.
+It’s one of the few remaining crossovers that has a sporty driving feel and a usable third row.

 The Mazda CX-9 was launched as a 2007 model, and received a substantial update for 2013 to make the big family utility vehicle's line's more similar to those of the compact CX-5 crossover.
 That significant 2013 refresh gave the CX-9 new front and rear styling, as well as new interior appointments, all influenced by the automaker's Kodo design language pioneered by the smaller CX-5.
 The 2013 CX-9 also includes significant upgrades to audio and navigation, as well as new active safety features (Forward Obstruction Warning System, Lane Departure Warning System, and High Beam Control System).